Configuration File

 fetcher.checkIntervalnumberYesPolling interval in seconds.
 Minimum 60.

-fetcher.config.fetchQuerystringYesPath to SQL file that retrieves the data.
+fetcher.config.fetchQuerystringYesPath to a SQL file containing a query that retrieves the data when new data is detected.

 See Model inputs for detailed explanations.